benburton/huff/README.md

     json installed!

-You can also force ring to install packages from all matching package management utilities using the --all flag:
+You can also force huff to install packages from all matching package management utilities using the --all flag:

-    > sudo ring install --all json
+    > sudo huff install --all json
     json found in npm
     json found in pip
     json installed!